symfony/symfony-docs/book/templating.rst

 most cases you'll use templates to render HTML content, a template can just as easily generate JavaScript, CSS, XML or any other format you can dream of.

-For example, the same "resource" is often rendered in several different formats.
+For example, the same "resource" is often rendered in several formats.
 To render an article index page in XML, simply include the format in the template name: